 Gabe attended the Marrowstone Music Festival 2007-2009, the Banff Centre 2010-2011 studying with Todd Palmer.
 Gabe has performed in masterclasses led by Mark Nuccio, Ralph Skiano, Todd Palmer, James Campbell, Michael Wayne and Sean Osborn.
 He recently published & co-edited three works of Edmond Avon for clarinet and piano for RM Publications now available online at thereedmachine.net as will be joining the United States Army Band in the Fall.

-Originally a native of South Florida, Robert graduated from the Interlochen Arts Academy before completing his BM in Clarinet Performance at the Florida State University under the guidance of Dr. Frank Kowalsky, Dr. Deborah Bish, and Dr. Jonathan Holden.
+A native of South Florida, Robert Durie (MM 2017) graduated from the Interlochen Arts Academy before completing his BM in Clarinet Performance at the Florida State University under the guidance of Dr. Frank Kowalsky, Dr. Deborah Bish, and Dr. Jonathan Holden.

 He has performed with the UGA Symphony Orchestra, Opera Orchestra and Wind Ensemble, the Gwinnett Symphony Orchestra, the Toccoa Symphony Orchestra, North Georgia Symphony Orchestra, and the University of Maryland Symphony Orchestra.
 Joseph performed Warren Barker's Concertino in the United States, Switzerland, Germany, England, and Austria with the Georgia Ambassadors of Music.
 He performed Aaron Copland’s Clarinet Concerto with the University of Georgia Symphony Orchestra in February 2014.